What is it like being a woman today?

 While we cannot dismiss how far women’s rights have come, we can all agree the journey is far from over.
 Let’s take a realistic look at what it looks like to be an African woman today.

-It is Women's History month worldwide, and so we will be talking a lot about womanhood this March.
+March is Women’s History month worldwide, and so we will be talking a lot about womanhood.

 For this article, every woman I asked about what it was like being a woman in this day and age instantly sighed from a place of deep knowing.
 Despite the sacrifices of the women that came before us we still must contend with exclusion, disenfranchisement, and oppression.

-The list includes rape culture, body shaming, high maternal mortality rates, ineffective or ill-designed medical interventions, strenuous emotional labour...the list goes on.
-Is it better to be a woman in 2020?
+The list includes rape culture, body shaming, high maternal mortality rates, ineffective or ill-designed medical interventions, strenuous emotional labour… the list goes on.
+Is it better to be a woman today?
 Yes!
-Is it still extremely hard to be a woman in 2020?
+Is it still extremely hard to be a woman in today’s world?
 Yes!

 Here are some of the more collective reasons why: